 The desire to serve is an integral part of who Siobhan is.
 She raised her hand to serve her community when she joined the police force in Kansas City, Missouri.
 While she was serving with KCPD, she met a military officer who would later become her husband.
 Two years into her police career, the Army decided it was time to for a new duty station, and off they went to Texas.
 As Siobhan’s service transitioned to that of a military spouse, she learned that those around them also walking through military life are more than just friends and neighbors: They are family.
 While in Texas, she volunteered with Fort Hood Santa's Workshop, a local 501(c)(3) to help bring Christmas to military families who otherwise would not be able to afford it.
 It was then that she gained an interest in the financial services industry.
-Fast forward, another duty station, another new home, 2 beautiful and healthy children, and now military retirement and more transitions (and throw in a world-wide pandemic).
-Siobhan renewed her interest in serving others by studying and excelling as a Financial Advisor with First Command.
-She works to help military families plan for the changes that military life brings, as well as begin to build their own wealth.
+Fast forward, another duty station, 2 beautiful and healthy children, and now military retirement and more transitions.
+Siobhan renewed her interest in serving others, now helping others build their personal wealth and retirement savings as a Wealth Advisor at CommunityAmerica.

 Major Barnes attended Tuskegee University earning her Bachelor’s Degree of Social Work, 2000, followed by a Master’s Degree of Social Work from the University of Kansas, 2001.